Skip to main content

 Minor variation

-A minor variation is a variation of conditions where it is not necessary for HIW to inspect the practice in order to determine the application.
+A minor variation is a variation of conditions where it is not necessary for HIW to attend the practice in order to determine the application.

 The following are examples where an inspection would not normally be considered necessary – however each application will be considered on its own merits: